rldotai/varcompfa/README.md

 The sandbox is protected from accidental commits via the `.gitignore` in the root directory.

 Large files (e.g., data generated from runs and plots) may eventually merit separate directories of their own.

+## Fancy Coding

+There are a few places where the code is not as straightforward as I'd like-- for example, using abstract base classes that feature functions inherit from.
+I view these things as necessary in order to ensure that certain methods are actually implemented.
+Otherwise, things may not work as expected, and it's better to know this as soon as possible rather than via an obscure bug that crops up near submission time.